Tony Moments: A night for Broadway to reclaim its groove

 … AND SISTER

 Joaquina Kalukango, too, thanked “the best parents in the world” when she won the Tony for best actress in a musical for her towering performance in “Paradise Square,” a show about Irish immigrants and Black Americans in Civil War-era New York.
-But she also thanked her sister, for designing her glistening dress with a lime green train.
+But she also thanked her sister for designing her glistening dress with a lime green train.
 Kalukango won the rare double standing ovation — first for her scorching performance of the musical’s “Let It Burn,” and then for her speech.

 AND MOM AGAIN!

 It was a huge moment for Myles Frost, winning best actor in a musical for his Broadway debut role as Michael Jackson in “MJ.”
 He chose to spotlight his mother for her teaching-by-showing approach.
 “Without you there would be no me,” said Frost, 22, whose dancing is a standout in the show.
-“You showed me what a strong Black woman is and what it means to raise a strong Black man.”
+“You showed me what a strong Black woman is, and what it means to raise a strong Black man.”
 Frost became the youngest solo winner in the category, beating out Jaquel Spivey, 23, of “A Strange Loop,” not to mention Billy Crystal, Jackman and Rob McClure.

 LOTS OF ‘COMPANY’ INDEED

-It was a night to mourn revered composer Stephen Sondheim, who died in November at 91, and his influence was nowhere more apparent than in the five wins for the gender-bending revival of his “Company.”
-Elliot, who as director changed the commitment-phobe male role to a female, made Tony history by becoming the only woman to win three Tonys for directing, She dedicated her award to everyone fighting to keep theaters open.
+It was a night to mourn revered composer Stephen Sondheim, who died in November at age 91, and his influence was nowhere more apparent than in the five wins for the gender-bending revival of his “Company.”
+Elliot, who as director changed the commitment-phobe male role to a female one, made Tony history by becoming the only woman to win three Tonys for directing.
+She dedicated her award to everyone fighting to keep theaters open.
 The beloved Patti LuPone won best featured actress, thanking COVID-19 safety officers among many others in her acceptance speech, and Matt Doyle won for best featured actor.

 THEY LISTENED